qmbartholomew/DA-Group2-Project3/README.md

  - AngularCLI (Step 2 of instructions)

 1. Clone the repository to your local machine.
-2. Install Angular CLI using `npm i @angular/cli`.
+2. Install Angular CLI using npm or whichever of your preferred package manager `npm i @angular/cli`.
-3. Install dependencies using `npm i` command.
+3. Install dependencies using the `npm i` command.
-4. Open a terminal to DA-Group2-Project3\Project-3\Backend and run the command `pip install Flask flask-cors pandas`
+4. Open a terminal to DA-Group2-Project3\Project-3\Backend and run the `pip install Flask flask-cors pandas`command.
 5. Run the backend by using the `python app.py` command.
 6. Open a separate terminal to Project-3\Frontend\Project-3\src\app and run the application using the `ng serve` command.
-7. Open any browser to this link: http://localhost:4200/
+7. Open any browser to this link: http://localhost:4200/.

 ## Data Sources